dreamportdev/Osdev-Notes/02_Architecture/05_InterruptHandling.md

 A number of the reserved interrupts will not be fired by default, they require certain flags to be set.
 For example the x87 FPU error only occurs if `CR0.NE` is set, otherwise the FPU will silently fail.
 The SIMD error will only occur if the cpu has been told to enable SSE.
 Others like bound range exceeded or device not available can only occur on specific instructions, and are generally unseen.

-A Page Fault will push a bitfield as it's error code.
+A Page Fault will push a bitfield as its error code.
 This is not a complete description of all the fields, but it's all the common ones.
 The others are specific to certain features of the cpu.

 | Bit | Name      | Description                            |
 |-----|-----------|----------------------------------------|